 History of the Houston Yacht Club

+In 1926, a movement began to sell both properties and pool resources to build the present-day Shoreacres Clubhouse.
 Retaining the Houston Yacht Club name and the burgee of the Houston Launch Club, they moved into their "magnificent and commodious" Spanish building in July of 1927.
-This three story stucco building, affectionately referred to as the "Pink Palace," has provided a warm home on the Bay for member families for almost 90 years.
+This impressive stucco building, affectionately referred to as the "Pink Palace," has provided a hospitable and luxurious home on the Bay for Member families for over 90 years.

-During World War II, the clubhouse was occupied by the U.S. Coast Guard, which converted it into a training facility.
-As in World War I, members and their boats went to war.
-Their power boats were used to help patrol the Houston Ship Channel, a vital oil port.
-From its landmark home on upper Galveston Bay, HYC continues a long established tradition of organizing regattas, hosting national and world championships, and promoting Houston as a nationally recognized yacht racing and recreational boating center.
+During World War II, the Clubhouse was occupied by the U.S. Coast Guard, which converted it into a training facility.
+As in World War I, Members and their boats went to war and powerboats were used to help patrol the Houston Ship Channel, by now a vital oil port.